carbon-language/carbon-lang/llvm/docs/LangRef.rst

    pad block.
 -  A basic block that is not a landing pad block may not include a '``landingpad``' instruction.
--  All '``landingpad``' instructions in a function must have the same personality function.

 Example:
 """"""""